nbellomo/Multi_CLASS/README.md

 Multi_CLASS also includes an implementation of the effect of **primordial non-Gaussianities of the local type**, parametrized by the parameter `f_NL` (following the large-scale structure convention), on the effective bias of the tracers.
 There is also the possibility of having a tilted non-Gaussian correction, parametrized by `n_NG`, with a pivot scale determined by `k_pivot_NG`.

-Multi_CLASS already includes galaxy redshift distributions for forthcoming galaxy surveys, with the ease of choosing between them (or a input file) from the parameters input file (e.g., `multi_explanatory.ini`).
+Multi_CLASS already includes galaxy redshift distributions for forthcoming galaxy surveys, with the ease of choosing between them (or an input file) from the parameters input file (e.g., `multi_explanatory.ini`).
 In addition, Multi_CLASS includes the possibility of using resolved gravitational wave events as a tracer.

 Getting started
 ---------------------